giridhar7632/firebook/README.md

 ## 🔥 Firebook

-A private s
-crapbook mobile app for storing all your memories safely at one place.
+A private scrapbook mobile app for storing all your memories safely at one place.

+### Tech Stack
+- React Native